 We aim to spend a sensible minimum on overheads so we have the maximum available to invest in content; and provide high quality service delivery.
-However, we are in a current modest growth phase to adjust to increased demand and work associated with new funding.
+However, the independent review of the NZMF recommended we increase agency overheads in order to more effectively track audience data.
+We have invested in staff growth in order to adjust to increased demand and work associated with new funding.

-16 The nature and impact of these RFPs will be reported in the annual report
+The nature and impact of these RFPs will be reported in the annual report.